christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

 ### 1.3 Get stock data

-* `quantmod::getSymbols()` uses a financial symbol to collect data from financial APIs (e.g. yahoo finance).
-* Adjusted Closing Price: Thise value is the closing price adjusted for any stock splits or dividends that occured during the time range.
+In this step we are retrieving the stock prices for a given symbol in a given time frame.
+Addtionally, we are adding two columns for the moving averages.
+In stock analysis, comparing moving averages can help determine if a stock is likely to continue going up or down.
+This is a simple form of a technical trading pattern:

+* Short (Fast) Moving Average: Uses a shorter time window (e.g. 20-days).
+Indicates short term trend.
+* Long (Slow) Moving Average: Uses a longer time window (e.g. 50-days).
+Indicates longterm trend.

-* `rollmean()` calculates a rolling average (vectorized) from the zoo package
+* `rollmean()` calculates a rolling average (vectorized) from the `zoo` package (will be loaded with the `quantmod` package.)
+  + Because there might be missing values in the retrieved data, we need to set the `fill` argument to `NA`
+  + By default the rolling average is being centered (there will probably show up less NA values at the beginning than expected.
+Example: If we took an average of the first 5 values, there should be 4 NA values at the top).
+We provide the argument called `align` and pass the value `right`.
+* `timetk::tk_tbl` makes it easy to convert the `xts` object from the `getSymbols()` function to a `tibble` object.
+Similar to `as_tibble()`.

-Pull in last 180 days of stock history (default)
+Pull in last 180 days of stock history (default), calculate a 5-day short movering average and a 50-day long moving average:

 *Test code*

-* set values for testing
+Set values for testing

 ```r
 from   <- today() - days(180)